ioccc-src/winner/2011/fredriksson/README.md

 ### Limitations and remarks

-* Using warning options (such as `-Wall`) when building gives a lot of warning, such as `suggest parentheses around '&&' within '||'`, `value computed is not used`, `implicit declaration of function 'putchar'`, `implicit declaration of function 'getchar'`, `control reaches end of non-void function` and `format not a string literal and no format arguments`.
+* Using warning options (such as `-Wall`) when building gives a lot of warning, such as "`suggest parentheses around '&&' within '||'`", "`value computed is not used`", "`implicit declaration of function 'putchar'`", "`implicit declaration of function 'getchar'`", "`control reaches end of non-void function`" and "`format not a string literal and no format arguments`".
   Please ignore them all, since they just try to tell you that the source is obfuscated.